malena/angular-hangman/README.md

 angular-hangman
 =================

 Workig on a hangman game built with angular.
-This is for exercisig purpose.
+This is for exercising purpose.